Portrait of Danielle

 Journalism and Media

-• Indigenous issues
+• Indigenous governance and sovereignty

-• True crime storytelling
+• Long-form and true crime storytelling

 Her work spans multiple media formats, including print, audio, and television journalism, demonstrating her versatility and commitment to comprehensive storytelling.

-Academic Leadership
+Academic

 As an assistant professor of journalism and communication at MacEwan University, Danielle combines practical experience with academic insight.
 Her Master of Arts in Learning and Technology underscores her innovative approach to media education and technological integration.

-Community Impact
+Community

 Indigenous Tech and Empowerment